 This RRS is based upon a generic schedule developed by JISC.
 It is divided into ARU business areas and within each business area, a number of record types are described.

 The retention periods specified in each specific Service Area are the maximum recommended periods for particular record types, and are based on relevant legislative requirements, common practice in the Higher Education sector or our own identified need.
 Under certain circumstances, longer periods may apply to certain groups of records, such as where the records are subject to a Freedom of Information request, an ongoing complaint, court action, an audit or extenuating business requirements.
 There may also be situations where records are subject to external temporary regulatory requirements determining a different (longer or shorter) retention period.
 We must also note that any records that are identified as CAY (Current Academic Year) refers to the last academic year in question for the record.
 An example of this would be CAY for a student would be the last academic year of their studies.

 Our Records Retention Schedules are living documents and subject to change and revision as determined by University structures and organisation, operations and external influences such as legislation revisions and guidance on best practice.

 A number of our systems currently have limited capability to delete records or anonymise the content.
 The University is currently engaged in initiatives to improve this functionality either by requiring the supplier to develop the necessary changes and we are therefore waiting for this to be delivered, developing our own bespoke solution and managing the project to deliver this, or reviewing alternative systems to replace existing ones.
 The entries on our retention schedule where data is held in these systems is therefore a statement of our intention to manage personal data to the stated timescales once the functionality is available to us.
 In the meantime, where data may be held beyond a retention period, the University will have safeguards in place to ensure that it is not processed in a manner which impacts adversely on data subjects.

-We have issued guidance notes on the Retention Schedule, which can be found here.
+We have issued guidance notes on the Retention Schedule.